 Top list of the year

 Create the list of people that have impacted your industry the most in the year.
-Or maybe list blogs that you read the most during the year.
+Or maybe list sites that you read the most during the year.
 Or the list of most influential Twitter users in your field.
 Again everything is permitted and there are so many opportunities in the variety of things you can list.
 Take some time to brainstorm some options and be creative.

 Year in review – best and worst

 Write a simple “review of the year” post.
 What happened in your industry during the year, what was good, what was bad.
-What happened in your own life, what happened on your own blog.
+What happened in your own life, what happened on your own page.
 Again take time to think about what options you have and be creative.
 Maybe present it all in a month by month summary of the year to make it easier to consume and share for the visitors.